tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 In this activity, students will learn how to create and share Jupyter Notebooks on Google Colaboratory (aka Colab), a cloud platform oriented toward machine learning.

 Explain to students that Colaboratory is a Google-sponsored environment for running Jupyter Notebooks on the Cloud.
 It is specifically tailored for running and sharing deep learning experiments.
-Colab Notebooks have access to specialized computing architectures such as Google's self-developed Tensor Processing Units (TPUs) in addition to general-purpose memory and RAM.
-TPUs designed specifically by Google to train and run TensorFlow models.
+Colab Notebooks have access to specialized computing architectures such as Google's self-developed Tensor Processing Units (TPUs), in addition to general-purpose memory and RAM.
+TPUs are designed specifically by Google to train and run TensorFlow models.

-[Open this three minutes introductory video](https://youtu.be/inN8seMm7UI) and reproduce it in the class.
+[Open this three-minute introductory video](https://youtu.be/inN8seMm7UI) and reproduce it in the class.
 After playing the video, highlight the following:

 * Colab allows us to do machine learning on the web using Google Cloud resources.